andrzejlisek/ScriptSDCC/Readme.md

 The value type byte is at Swap+1 address and the value is at Swap+8 and can occupy 8 bytes.
 The returned value is in Swap+8.

+All commands are used in the standard library (C header files), the usage can be easily dedicated by function code analysis, these function are very simple.
+All functions are described in comments.

 ## Script running and performance
-After compiling, you can run script by clicking __Run__ button.
-During script running, you can click __Stop__ button to stop running, then you can click __Run__ button to continue script running.
+After compiling, you can run script by clicking __Run/Continue__ button.
+During script running, you can click __Stop__ button to stop running, then you can click __Run/Continue__ button to continue script running.
 The __Reset__ button resets virtual machine to allow run script again from beginning.
 During script running, on the __Compile and run__ tab, you can watch current script status, total executed instructions and number of instructions per second.

-## Basic commands
-For the script running, you can use following commands:
-* __252__ - Get number of instruction after last 252 command.
-This command get unsigned char value as power of 10, by which the value will be divided.
-The returned value is unsigned long.
-* __253__ - Stop script without possibility to resume.
-It is recommended to use at the script end.
-* __254__ - Stop script with possibility to resume, it can pause script to allow user to input or read any information.
-After this, you can run script.
-* __255__ - Stop script due to error, it is not intended to use by user.

-## Internal text buffer
-Some actions needs text string, so ScriptSDCC has internal text buffer with read and write possibility.
-Internal text buffer can be operated by commands:
-* __248__ - Get text buffer content length as unsigned char and reset iterator.
-* __249__ - Get current text buffer character as signed char and advance the iterator.
-* __250__ - Clear text buffer.
-* __251__ - Add character (signed char) to text buffer.

 ## Console
 The first I/O module is text console.
 It can print any text and get characters from keyboard using buffer.
 It is usable to print program running messages and get simple choices as menu selection or working mode.